-GU Standard System View
+MRU Standard System View

-1. Selective Catalytic Reduction (SCR) Catalyst

-2. Aftertreatment DEF Dosing Unit

-3. Aftertreatment Diesel Particulate Filter (DPF)
+- 1. Selective Catalytic Reduction (SCR) Catalyst - 2.
+Aftertreatment DEF Dosing Unit - 3.
+Aftertreatment Diesel Particulate Filter (DPF) - 4 Aftertreatment DEF Tank ultra-pure water.

-4.Aftertreatment DEF Tank

-Diesel Exhaust Fluid (DEF) is a reactant that's key to the SCR process.
-It's a nontoxic, ultra-pure solution of urea and ultra-pure water.
 Urea is a compound of nitrogen that turns to ammonia when heated.
 It is used in a variety of industries, perhaps most commonly as a fertilizer in agriculture.
 The fluid is non flammable, and is not dangerous when handled as recommended.
-However, it is highly corrosive to certain metals, espically copper and brass.
+However, it is highly corrosive to certain metals, especially copper and brass.
 Read the separate section concerning the handling of DEF solution.